Course Requirements

 • General Education - Social Responsibility (socr)

-You will be enrolled by the Program in IP 286 (4 credits) for the first summer session.
+We will enroll you in IP 286 (4 credits) for the first summer session.

-• Classes are through a local language school (ABC Bildungszentrum).
+• Classes are through a local language academy (ABC Bildungszentrum).

-• All levels are offered, including absolute beginners (you do not need previous German language).
+• All levels of language instruction are offered, including absolute beginners (you do not need previous German language).

-• Content is focused on practical speaking and intensive conversation.
+• Content focuses on practical speaking and intensive conversation.

 • The language course meets Monday through Friday, 8:00-10:45.

-• You receive books and teaching materials at the school (already paid for).
+• You receive books and teaching materials at the academy (already paid for).

 • Credit equals 4 credits in GR (or IP) at the level you complete.